Randal Plunkett, 21st Baron of Dunsany

 Randal Plunkett, 21st Baron of Dunsany (born 9 March 1983), is an Irish filmmaker, landowner and rewilding advocate.
 He holds Dunsany Castle, one of the longest-inhabited houses in Ireland, and its remaining estate.

-Lord Dunsany succeeded to the Dunsany title upon the death of his father in 2011.
+Lord Dunsany succeeded to the Dunsany title upon the death of his father in May 2011.
 In his professional life, he has directed a range of film shorts, worked on several dozen other film projects, and provided location and post-production services from his demesne.
 He produced his first feature film, The Green Sea, in 2018–2019 and released it in 2021.
 Dunsany became an advocate for rewilding in 2014 and has dedicated around half of the ancestral estate in County Meath as Ireland's largest private nature reserve.

 Early life and education

 Plunkett was born on 8 March 1983 in New York City, where his parents were living at the time operating an architectural and design studio.
-He is the elder of the two children (both sons) of the 20th Baron of Dunsany, the painter, sculptor and designer also known as Eddie Plunkett, and his Brazilian wife, architect Maria Alice de Marsillac Plunkett (née Villela de Carvalho).
+He is the elder of the two children (both sons) of the 20th Baron of Dunsany, the painter, sculptor and designer also known as Eddie Plunkett, and his Brazilian wife, architect Maria Alice de Marsillac Plunkett.
 Aside from his younger brother Oliver, he has a half-sister Joana and a half-brother Daniel, both older, and the four children grew up together.
 On the paternal side, he is the great-grandson of the 18th Baron of Dunsany (usually known as Lord Dunsany) and grandson of his half-Brazilian namesake, Lieutenant Colonel Randal Plunkett, an officer in the British Indian Army.
 He is also descended from the Earls of Jersey, and the family of explorer Sir Richard Burton.
 On the maternal side, his grandfather was a colonel turned architect.

 Plunkett subsequently lived with his family in London and at Dunsany Castle.
 For primary school, he attended a local school and the private Headfort School outside Kells.
 He took his Junior Certificate at The King's Hospital on the outskirts of Dublin.
 He pursued senior secondary studies at Institut Le Rosey, a boarding school in Rolle and Gstaad, Switzerland, and at a pre-college centre in Oxford, where he studied the classics, English literature and sociology; he credited some of his inspiration around film to one of his teachers there, Louise Longson.

 Plunkett studied for a degree in Film Studies at Kingston University in southern London.
 After graduation, he worked on a potential career in sports science, considering opening a gym, or working as a personal trainer.
 However, encouraged by his parents, he later returned to the idea of working in film, and pursued an intensive course in Digital Video with an emphasis on practical skills, at the SAE Institute, from the Amsterdam campus of which he graduated with a diploma.
 He subsequently studied further at the SAE branch in London, where he met a future collaborator, cinematographer Stefano Battarola.